Yashraj-Muthyapwar/Detection-of-DDOS-Attacks-in-SDN-using-ML/README.md

         On the sidebar, select "DDOS ATTACK PREDICTION" Enter values for each of the fields
-        Click the "Ddos Result" button to generate a prediction Refer to the "About" page for more info on each input field
+        Click the "Ddos Result" button to generate a prediction To learn more about each input field, click the "About" page

 Important: Do not close the terminal window running the streamlit command - this will terminate the app.